radiopiclub/radiopiclub.github.io/_posts/2020-08-05-performance-test-of-Raspberry-Pi-FT8-decoding.md

 ## Summary of test results:

-We tested the two cases in:
+We tested the above cases in:
-- 5 models of Raspberry Pi.
+- 5 Raspberry Pi.
-- 2 Thinkpad models, as reference.
+- 2 Thinkpad, as reference.

-The following is a summary of the results.
-(the red words "秒" is "Second" in Chinese.)
+The following is a summary of the results (the red words "秒", pronounce "miǎo", is "Second" in Chinese.) .
+"21个" In the last column means there are 21 calls were decoded when deep decoding the single segment.

 ![Summary of FT8 decoding performance of each model (unit: second)](/img/table_rpi_ft8_decode.png)
-<small>Above table: Summary of FT8 decoding performance of each model (unit: second), "21" In the last column means there are 21 calls are decoded when deep decoding the single segment.</small>
+<small>Above table: Summary of FT8 decoding performance of each model (unit: second).</small>

 There is a Chart of the 7 computers decoding time.